-- a) These mitigation measures will be implemented when the NYISO's Day-Ahead unit commitment requires an In-City Generator to be committed to meet local reliability requirements, under circumstances in which the In-City Generator would not otherwise have been committed under the NYISO's least-cost dispatch.
-Mitigation measures will not be implemented under circumstances where local reliability criteria require an In-City Generator to be committed, but such Generator would have been committed under the NYISO's least-cost dispatch. - b) When the NYISO's Day-Ahead unit commitment identifies an In-City Generator that was required to be committed due to second contingency constraints, that Generator's Start-up Bids and Minimum Generation Bids will be set at the lower of the bid of the applicable reference level.
-For any day that an In-City Generator's Start-Up Bids and Minimum Generation Bids are replaced, bids at the applicable reference level shall apply in all hours of such day.
+a) These mitigation measures will be implemented when the NYISOISO's day-ahead unit commitment requires an In-City generating unit to be committed to meet local reliability requirements, under circumstances where the In-City generating unit would not otherwise have been committed under the NYISOISO's least-cost dispatch.
+Mitigation measures will not be implemented under circumstances where local reliability criteria require an In-City generating unit to be committed, but such generating unit would have been committed under the NYISOISO's least-cost dispatch.

+b) When the NYISOISO's day ahead unit commitment identifies an In-City generating unit that was required to be committed due to second contingency constraints, that generating unit's bids for Start-up and Minimum Generation will be replaced by the bids at the applicable reference level.
+For any day that an In-City generating unit's Start-up and Minimum Generation bids are replaced, bids at the applicable reference level shall apply in all hours of such day.

-5.3 Market Power Mitigation Measures Applicable to Sales of Spinning Reserves
+5.2.3 Market Power Mitigation Measures Applicable to Sales of Spinning Reserves a) Local reliability rules require that specified amounts of Spinning Reserves be provided by In-City generating units.
+The Spinning Reserve capable portion of each In-City generating unit must be made available to the NYISOISO for purposes of meeting the In-City Spinning Reserve requirement.

-- a) Local reliability rules require that specified amounts of Spinning Reserves be provided by In-City Generators.
-The Spinning Reserve-capable portion of each Generator located in New York City must be made available to the ISO for purposes of meeting the New York City Spinning Reserve requirement. - b) The market power mitigation measures applicable to Spinning Reserves will be implemented when the ISO's least-cost dispatch requires that one or more of the Generators located in New York City be committed to meet the In-City Spinning Reserve requirement.
-For any day that an In-City Generator is committed to meet the In-City Spinning Reserve requirement under circumstances where the Generator would not otherwise have been committed under the ISO's least-cost dispatch, the market power mitigation measures applicable to unit commitments, as described in Section 5.2, would apply .
+b) The market power mitigation measures applicable to Spinning Reserves will be implemented when the NYISOISO's least-cost dispatch requires that one or more of the In-City generating units be committed to meet the In-City Spinning Reserve requirement.
+For any day that an In-City generating unit is committed to meet the In-City Spinning Reserve requirement under circumstances where such generating unit would not otherwise have been committed under the NYISOISO's least-cost dispatch, the market power mitigation measures applicable to the unit commitment market, as described in § 5.2.2 above, shall apply in all hours of the day.

-Third Revised Sheet No. 477B Superseding Second Revised Sheet No. 477B c) In addition, In-City generators must bid zero (\$0) for the availability portion of Day-Ahead Spinning Reserves Bids.
-The implementation of this mitigation measure will have no effect on the ability of a Generator located in New York City to recover the market-clearing price established by the ISO for the sale of Spinning Reserves.
+c) In addition, In City generators must bid zero (\$0) for the availability portion of the Spinning Reserves bid.
+The implementation of this mitigation measure will have no effect on an In-City generating unit's ability to recover the market-clearing price for lost opportunity costs or market-clearing availability price established by the NYISOISO for the sale of Spinning Reserves.

-5.4 FERC-Ordered Measures
+5.23 FERC-Ordered Measures

-In addition to any mitigation measures specified above, the ISO shall administer, and apply when appropriate in accordance with their terms, such other mitigation measures as it may be directed to implement by order of the FERC.
+In addition to any mitigation measures specified above, the NYISOISO shall administer, and apply when appropriate in accordance with their terms, such other mitigation measures as it may be directed to implement by order of the FERC.

-5.5 Redetermination of 10-Minute Non-Synchronized Reserves Prices
+5.34 Redetermination of 10-Minute Non-Synchronized Reserves Prices